Nilpotent cohomological Hall algebras of surfaces: Derived moduli of coherent sheaves on formal schemes

-We start by discussing \textit{formal completions}.
-Our starting point is the following: \begin{definition}[{\cite[Definition~2.1.3]{CPTVV}}] Let $X$ be a quasi-compact and quasi-separated derived scheme locally almost of finite presentation and let $j \colon Z \to X$ be a closed immersion.
-The \textit{formal completion} $\widehat{X}_Z$ of $X$ along $Z$ is the derived stack fitting in the following pullback diagram:
+We start by discussing \textit{formal completions}: \begin{definition}[{\cite[Definition~2.1.3]{CPTVV}}] Let $X$ be a derived scheme locally almost of finite presentation and let $j \colon Z \to X$ be a closed immersion.
+The \textit{formal completion $\widehat{X}_Z$ of $X$ along $Z$} is defined as the following pullback:

 \end{definition}